+The sad truth is, any kind of relationship can be toxic, including ones between parents and their children.
 The technical definition of a narcissistic or toxic parent is someone who lives through, is possessive of, and/or engages in marginalizing competition with their offspring.

 Basically, life is all about them and everything they do (or want you to do) is done to satisfy their needs.
 Oftentimes, it’s hard to recognize a toxic parent because most are disguised as caring people who immerse themselves in their children’s lives.

 The involvement is a facade and what appears as devotion is not a selfless act but an effort to control and manipulate their kids through very close relationships with them.
 But how do you know if this is really what’s going on?